 Field Innovation (2007 – 2016)

-They entered these communities with a learning mindset, believing that local solutions are best for solving local challenges.
+Dr. Todd designed and led programs to reach children in difficult contexts.
+His team developed relationships and partnerships, conducted training events, provided grants and worked to strengthen the capacity of churches to equip them for holistic ministry with children-at-risk in their communities.
+The team entered communities with a learning mindset, believing that local solutions are best for solving local challenges.
 From Myanmar, to Egypt they worked to find, honor, learn from, strengthen and multiply local models of holistic child development.
 The business practice of Reverse Innovation, together with the 4H theory of change, were central to this mobilization work in dozens of countries.
-At the time, Compassion leadership regarded this work as designing the future model of Compassion’s ministry.

 Haiti Medical Response Team (2010)